jakobrunge/tigramite_old/README.md

-to compile the code in your system.
+to compile the code on your system.